IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - To reduce the attack surface, client claims and authorization grants SHALL be the minimal.
 I.e., the authorization grant scope requested by the Authorization Client SHALL be the minimal required scope for the resource request to be used for.

+TODO: Does this belong in Security Considerations?
+(DONE: moved to security consideration)

+Authorization Servers SHOULD limit the list of identifiers in the audience claim to a minimum to avoid token misuse by unintended parties.

+The Authorization Client is RECOMMENDED to provide a resource value to limit usability of the requested token to the intended Resource Server.
+If provided, the Authorization Server SHOULD evaluate any resource values provided as part of the token request procedure.
+The Authorization Server SHOULD execute policies to detect wether the client has access to the indicated resource.
+If the Authorization Client presented a resource value in the token request, the Authorization Servers MUST limit the list of Resource Server identifiers in the audience claim to only those that are essential to interact with the specified resource (typically only the Resource Server itself).

 #### 3.71.5.1 Security Audit Considerations

-TODO: Revisit the "should" and " may in this section Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
+TODO: Revisit the "should" and " may in this section

+Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
 IHE does not specify the format of audit records for Authorization Servers.

 Authorization Clients MAY generate an audit message when an authorized transaction is performed or attempted.